 - Duplicate: Click to create an exact copy of the script. - Delete: Click to delete the selected script.
-This does not delete the element or text the script refers to. - Rename: Click to open a rename dialog to rename the script.
-This is the same as changing the Name field in the script's properties. - Enable/Disable: Click to trigger the script to be enabled or disabled.
+This does not delete any element or text in the template itself. - Rename: Click to open a dialog to rename the script.
+This is the same as changing the Name field in the Edit Script window, which can be opened by double-clicking the script. - Enable/Disable: Click to trigger the script to be enabled or disabled.
 Disabled scripts are greyed out and italic and will not be executed.
+See "Enable/disable scripts" on page 529 - Import: load a script from a Scripts file (\.OL-script). - Export: save the script to a Scripts file (\.OL-script). - Properties (Script folders only): edit the name and execution scope of the folder.
+See "Execution scope" on page 528.